 It is the goal of Maine's CWSRF program to preserve the principal amounts of capitalization grant and state match dollars in perpetuity while fulfilling its lending obligations to treatment facilities within Maine in the easiest and most cost-effective manner possible.
 The CWSRF provides interim and long-term loans, up to 30 years or the useful life of the asset being financed for funding at an interest rate at or below the municipal tax-exempt market rate.
 To maintain, in perpetuity, the environmental review and technical administration, and the financial administration of the program, the DEP charges a 3.5% administration fee, and the MMBB charges a 1.5% fee.
+The DEP and MMBB assess the fees annually and reserve the right to reevaluate the fee structure anytime during the IUP year.
+Fees are currently under review and will be changed during this IUP year.
+When changes are finalized, an amended IUP will be issued.
 These funds are held outside the SRF and will be used to fund the administration of the SRF program and support other water quality related positions within the Department.
 Fees may also be used to fund loans for eligible CWSRF projects.